mimetic/corona-textrender/README.md

 handler : [function] A function that will accept a 'tap' event on a hyperlink.

-hyperlinkFillColor : [string] The fill of a box surrounding a hyperlink.An RGBa color in a string, like this: "200,120,255,100"
+hyperlinkFillColor : [string] The fill of a box surrounding a hyperlink.An RGBa color in a string, like this: "200,120,255,100".
+Note, this value must be set in your code...there is no textstyle for it.

 hyperlinkTextColor : [string] The color of text of hyperlink.
 An RGBa color in a string, like this: "200,120,255,100"

+You can also set the hyperlink text color by creating an "a" tag in the textstyles.txt document.
+Hyperlinks use the HTML "a" tag (like a "p" or "ol"), so that style will be applied.

 ### Unused or In Development